University of Bahrain

 dc.identifier.uri https://journal.uob.edu.bh:443/handle/123456789/5509

 dc.description.abstract This paper presents an empirical study on advanced Deep Neural Network (DNN) models, with a focus on identifying potential baseline models for efficient deployment in resource-constrained environments (RCE).
 The systematic evaluation encompasses ten state-of-the-art pre-trained DNN models: ResNet50, InceptionResNetV2, InceptionV3, MobileNet, MobileNetV2, EfficientNetB0, EfficientNetB1, EfficientNetB2, DenseNet121, and Xception, within the context of an RCE setting.
-Evaluation criteria, such as parameters (indicating model complexity), storage space (reflecting storage requirements), CPU usage time (for realtime applications), and accuracy (reflecting prediction truth), are considered through systematic experimental procedures.
-The results highlight MobileNet's excellent trade-off between accuracy and resource requirements, especially in terms of CPU and storage consumption, in experimental scenarios where image predictions are performed on an RCE device.
-Consequently, MobileNet emerges as a suitable baseline model for future DNNs developed specifically for RCE image classification.
-The study's conclusions endorse MobileNet as a baseline model for transfer learning techniques (used in DNN design), providing valuable insights for optimizing DNN models in resource-constrained scenarios.
-This approach enhances the creation of efficiency-focused and lightweight DNN models, improving their application and efficacy in resource-constrained environments.
-Future research will leverage the identified MobileNet model as a foundation to create a new DNN model tailored for efficiency-driven image classification applications in RCE devices. en_US
+Evaluation criteria, such as parameters (indicating model complexity), storage space (reflecting storage requirements), CPU usage time (for real-time applications), and accuracy (reflecting prediction truth), are considered through systematic experimental procedures.
+The results highlight MobileNet’s excellent trade-off between accuracy and resource requirements, especially in terms of CPU and storage consumption, in experimental scenarios where image predictions are performed on an RCE device.
+Utilizing the identified baseline model, a new model, GRM-MobileNet, was developed by implementing compound scaling and global average pooling techniques.
+GRM-MobileNet exhibits a substantial reduction of 23.81% in parameters compared to MobileNet, leading to a model size that is 23.88% smaller.
+Moreover, GRM-MobileNet demonstrates a significant improvement in accuracy, achieving a remarkable gain of 28.12% over MobileNet.
+Although the enhancement in inference time for GRM-MobileNet compared to MobileNet is modest at 1.66%, the overall improvements underscore the effectiveness of the employed strategies in enhancing the model’s performance.
+A future study will examine other model optimization strategies, including factorization and pruning, which ultimately lead to faster inference without compromising accuracy, in an effort to improve the efficiency of the GRM-MobileNet model and its inference time. en_US

 dc.language.iso en en_US